 - a.
-On the first half of the first leg, the race management team may abandon in the event of a major, persistent, wind shift (more than 25 degrees).
-After that, the race management team will let the race continue. - b.
-Collapse of wind: The race management team may abandon the race when it is unlikely that the leading kiteboard will complete the course within the overall time limit, even if a new wind were to arrive.
-The further into the race, the less likely it is that the race management team will abandon the race. - c.
-Once a race has been started, the race management team will not abandon the race simply because the average wind speed decreases beyond the stated limits. - d.
-The race management team may abandon the race when a new wind has caused the fleet to invert.
+On the first half of the first leg, the race committee may abandon in the event of a major, persistent, wind shift (more than 25 degrees).
+After that, the race committee will let the race continue. - b.
+The race committee may abandon the race when it is unlikely that a kiteboard will complete the course within the overall time limit.
+The further into the race, the less likely it is that the race committee will abandon the race.

-- e.
-The race management team will consider abandoning the race if it is unable to safely manage racing, or a considerable number of competitors is not able to race anymore solely due to the wind conditions. - f.
+- c.
+Once a race has been started, the race committee will not abandon the race simply because the average wind speed decreases beyond the stated limits. - d.
+The race committee will consider abandoning the race if it is unable to safely manage racing. - e.
 Competitors are reminded that the decision to race, or to continue to race, is their sole responsibility.